Back to Blog

 Simulation Results:

-Note that ESα>VaRα\text{ES}_\alpha > \text{VaR}_\alpha always, as ES accounts for tail severity beyond the VaR threshold.
+Here ESα>VaRα\text{ES}_\alpha > \text{VaR}_\alpha, as expected, because ES accounts for the severity of losses beyond the VaR threshold.

 5.4 Variance Decomposition